groboclown/fonzrecon/docs/rest-api.md

 }
 ```

 * `updatedAt` - timestamp when the User was last edited.
+If the requesting
+  user does not have permissions to view this value, then it will be `null`.
 * `createdAt` - timestamp when the User was first created.
+If the requesting
+  user does not have permissions to view this value, then it will be `null`.
 * `username` - user's simple name.
 * `pointsToAward` - integer; the number of points that this user has left
   to give out in Aaay and Thumbs Up awards.
+If the requesting user does
+  not have permissions to view this value, then it will be `null`.
+* `receivedPointsToSpend` - integer; the number of points available for
+  the user to spend on prizes.
+If the requesting user does not have
+  permissions to view this value, then it will be `null`.
+* `contact` - how to reach the user.
+If the requesting user does not have
+  permissions to view this value, then it will be `null`.
 * `organization` - string describing the general role of the user.
 * `names` - alternative names that the user can be found as.
 * `type` - constant `"User"` string.